 Producer/Director/Camera/Editor: Naomi Mizoguchi

-After working at a film production company in Japan, Mizoguchi went freelance in 1995, and has since created various films, including documentaries for TV, promotional videos, and short cultural films.
+Emmy winner, Naomi Mizoguchi, has been working in the film and television industries for over 30 years.
+After working at a film production company in Japan, Naomi decided to start freelancing and has since created various films, including documentaries, promotional videos, and cultural films.

 The Nibutani Ainu Culture Museum opened in 1992 with the mission of accurately passing down Ainu culture and its history to future generations.